-As the industry focuses on recovery, restarting operations efficiently and sustainably, and in partnership with all stakeholders, is key – whether that’s managing emissions or noise.
-Communities living close to airports may currently be experiencing quieter skies, but when aviation activity levels increase, noise could be more noticeable.
-This is therefore an opportune moment to reignite conversations around noise, particularly via virtual platforms, and connect industry and citizens for a socially and environmentally responsible recovery.
+As the industry focuses on recovery, restarting operations efficiently, sustainably, and in partnership with all stakeholders, is key – whether that’s managing emissions or noise.
+Communities living close to airports are currently experiencing quieter skies, but when aviation activity levels increase, noise could be more noticeable.
+This is therefore an good moment to have conversations about noise, particularly via virtual platforms, and connect industry and citizens for a socially and environmentally responsible recovery.

 Find out more

-This webinar found out more about performance based navigation (PBN) and noise management, and the importance of community outreach, featuring a case study from the FAA.
+This webinar, moderated by Coleen Hawrysko, Operations Programme Manager, CANSO, found out more about performance based navigation (PBN) and noise management, and the importance of community outreach, featuring a case study from the FAA.

 Dieter Guenter, Co-chair PBN WG and Senior Vice President, Aerospace Tetra Tech AMT

 Mr. Guenter has over 30 years of experience in Europe and USA with a strong background in international and domestic aviation.
 He leads the TetraTech Aerospace division which supports the FAA Navigation Programs Group and the Performance Based Navigation (PBN) program office, supporting satellite based and conventional navigation systems and PBN implementation in the US national airspace.